WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Several internal modules and paths have been renamed and changed, please adjust
-your :file:`settings.py` to match that (consult :file:`settings_example.py` for
+your :file:`settings.py` to match (consult :file:`settings_example.py` for
 correct values).

 .. seealso::

-    If you are upgrading to Django 1.7 in same step, please consult
+    If you are upgrading to Django 1.7 at the same time, please consult
     :ref:`django-17`.

 Upgrade from 1.9 to 2.0
 ~~~~~~~~~~~~~~~~~~~~~~~

-Several internal modules and paths have been renamed and changed, please adjust your :file:`settings.py` to match that (consult :file:`settings_example.py` for correct values).
+Several internal modules and paths have been renamed and changed, please adjust your :file:`settings.py` to match (consult :file:`settings_example.py` for correct values).

-This upgrade also requires you to upgrade python-social-auth from 0.1.x to 0.2.x series, what will most likely to need to fake one of their migrations (see :doc:`Upgrading PSA with South <psa:configuration/django>` for more information):
+This upgrade also requires you to upgrade python-social-auth from 0.1.x to 0.2.x series, which will most likely need to fake one of their migrations (see :doc:`Upgrading PSA with South <psa:configuration/django>` for more information):

 .. code-block:: sh